-One of two stop modes is entered upon execution of a STOP instruction when the STOPE bit in SOPT1 register is set.
-In both stop modes, all internal clocks are halted.
+One of two stop modes is entered upon execution of a STOP instruction when STOPE in SOPT1.
+In any stop mode, the bus and CPU clocks are halted.
 The ICS module can be configured to leave the reference clocks running.
-See Chapter 8, "Internal Clock Source (S08ICSV2)," for more information.
+See Chapter 10, "Internal Clock Source (S08ICSV2)," for more information.